Remote podcasting has become the new norm over the past few years.

 Resonate’s Remote Recorder lets you record up to 10 participant’s local audio for a studio-quality sound no matter where you are recording.
 Resonate lets you record, professionally mix and master your audio, and distribute your podcast all from one app.

 You get unlimited recording time, progressive file uploading during your session, separate audio files for maximum editing control, and compatibility with all the major web browsers for one flat rate of $20/month.
-The recorder will be available on mobile later in 2021.

 Zoom – Audio only